FlorianBauer/ot2-controller/README.md

 ## Requirements

 **1. Install the [sila2lib](https://gitlab.com/SiLA2/sila_python/-/tree/feature/silacodegenerator-0.3) library in version 0.3 or higher:**
+Ensure the `python3-distutils` package is installed (install with `apt install python3-distutils` if not).
 Checkout the newest version from the `feature/silacodegenerator-0.3` branch.
 ```
 git clone https://gitlab.com/SiLA2/sila_python.git -b feature/silacodegenerator-0.3